 To encourage healthy habits in our students, the district has developed a board-adopted wellness policy at FFA(LOCAL) and corresponding plans and procedures to implement it.
-For questions about the content or implementation of the district's wellness policy and plan, please contact Jeremy Lopez, Assistant Superintendent at 903-885-2153.
+For questions about the content or implementation of the district's wellness policy and plan, please contact:

+Jeremy Lopez Assistant Superintendent jlopez@ssisd.net 903-885-2153 (ext.
+1106)